gb160/gb160.github.io/installation_unsigned.md

 # Upgrading

-**If upgrading from v1.2.x you do not need to uninstall the Mod DJI Fly app first, just follow the installation instructions below, you wont have to login/authenticate again if you do it this way...you only need to uninstall if you were using an old version or a Mod app from another provider**
+**If upgrading from v1.2.x you do not need to uninstall the Mod DJI Fly app first, just follow the installation instructions above, you wont have to login/authenticate again if you do it this way...you only need to uninstall if you were using an old version or a Mod app from another provider**